IBM/tensorlakehouse-openeo-driver/docs/software-arch.md

 The proposed dimension names are documented at https://api.openeo.org/#tag/EO-Data-Discovery/operation/describe-collection (property: cube:dimension)."

 Based on previous discussion, our understanding is that dimension labels should be defined during the generation of STAC entries, that is, when a STAC item is defined it sets dimension labels as documented by STAC datacube extension.
 If there is a conflict between STAC entries and actual data, then openEO should rename dimension labels to be consitent with STAC entries.

+## Handling Non-standard Calendar

+tensorlakehouse automatically convert dates from a 360-day calendar to a standard calendar using [convert_calendar function](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.convert_calendar.html)

+> The dates are translated according to their relative position in the year, ignoring their original month and day information, meaning that the missing/surplus days are added/removed at regular intervals.
+From a 360_day to a standard calendar, the output will be missing the following dates (day of year in parentheses):
+>
+>  To a leap year:
+>    January 31st (31), March 31st (91), June 1st (153), July 31st (213), September 31st (275) and November 30th (335).
+>
+> To a non-leap year: February 6th (36), April 19th (109), July 2nd (183), September 12th (255), November 25th (329).